G & R Wrenn Limited was founded by brothers George Raymond and Cyril Richard Wrenn

 On May 1st, 1965 it was announced that the two systems would merge under the brand name

 Tri-ang Hornby.
-However, the Tri-ang Railways system became the dominant product line, and Hornby
+However, the Tri-ang Railways 2-rail system became the dominant product line, and Hornby

 Dublo production was closed down.